 By Dan Lowell

-It is with enormous pride that La Filarmonica, which takes it upon itself to discover and promote young artists, is presenting the great Varvara Nepomnyashchaya in a demanding recital which includes Beethoven’s marvellous Sonata op.
-111 and Chopin’s 24 aphoristic Preludes, “the ultimate minatures,” as David Dubal, music critic for the Wall Street Journal, said, at the Auditorio Nacional de Musica, the epicenter of musical life in Madrid, this 27th of February.
+It is with enormous pride that La Filarmonica, which takes it upon itself to discover and promote young artists, is presenting the great Varvara Nepomnyashchaya in a demanding recital which includes Beethoven’s marvelous Sonata op.
+111 and Chopin’s 24 aphoristic Preludes, “the ultimate miniatures,” as David Dubal, music critic for the Wall Street Journal, said, at the Auditorio Nacional de Musica, the epicenter of musical life in Madrid, this 27th of February.

 Born in Moscow in 1983, Varvara, who has recently performed in St. Petersburg with Valery Gergiev and his orchestra of the Marinsky, is the winner of the Géza Anda contest, Zurich 2012, one of the world’s most prestigious music competitions.
-This success played a decisive role in launching her impressive career, a career that has made it possible for her to perform in the music capitals of the world like Vienna, St. Petersburg, Berlin and Zurich , and to collaborate with some of the principal international orchestras (the Marinsky, Radio Vienna, Radio-Sinfonieorchester Stuttgart, Zurich Tonhallorchester, etc. ) with conductors of the calibre of Valery Gergiev, Clemens Schuldt, David Zinman and Cornelius Meister.
+This success played a decisive role in launching her impressive career, a career that has made it possible for her to perform in the music capitals of the world like Vienna, St. Petersburg, Berlin and Zurich , and to collaborate with some of the principal international orchestras (the Marinsky, Radio Vienna, Radio-Sinfonieorchester Stuttgart, Zurich Tonhallorchester, etc. ) with conductors of the caliber of Valery Gergiev, Clemens Schuldt, David Zinman and Cornelius Meister.